 So, you want to start offering copywriting services.
 Smart move!
 This is something that brands will always need.
 But what exactly does this even mean?
 What are your responsibilities as a freelance copywriter?
 And importantly, what kind of money can you make with copywriting?

 Great question!
 This is important because people often use “copywriting” and “content writing” interchangeably.
 But technically, they’re not the same thing.

 More specifically, copywriting focuses on getting the user (meaning the person reading it) to eventually take action.
 For example, if you’re writing for a website that sells mops and you’re explaining the features of their product, how it works, and how people can order, that’s copywriting.

-On the other hand, we have content writing, which is more about educating, entertaining, and/or informing readers.
-Yes, you’re wanting to win them over, but our goal is more so nurturing this relationship.
+On the other hand, we have content writing, which is more about educating, entertaining, and informing readers.
+Yes, you’re wanting to win them over, but our goal is more to nurture this relationship.
 For example, if you’re writing a blog for that same mop brand, and the blog is about how to keep your floors clean when you have pets, that’s content writing.

 Is there some overlap between copywriting and content writing?
 Yes.
 Are they the same thing?
 Nope.